AngelicaGaarcia1/osTicket-Installation/README.md

 </p>
 <p>

-•First, we want to create a Windows 10 Virtual Machine with 2-4 CPU’s.
+•First we want to create a Windows 10 Virtual Machine with 2-4 CPU’s.

 </p>
 <br />